cslarsen/mickey-scheme-historic/README.md

 ## Examples

 Here are a few example code snippets for Mickey Scheme.

-You should be able to run these examples yourself in the Mickey REPL (except for the quasi-quotation, because the REPL reader has a bug in it --- you can run it from a file, though).
+Besides demonstrating the basic capabilities of Mickey, it also serves as a kind of soft introduction to Scheme.

-First, let's print the obligatory announcement.
+First, let's start `mickey` and print the obligatory first words.

+    $ ./mickey
+                                                                      _
+    Mickey Scheme (C) 2011 Christian Stigen Larsen                     \
+    4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)      /\
+    Readline 4.2                                                      /  \_

+    Loaded 146 definitions
+    Execute (exit [ code ]) to quit
+    You can also (run-tests) and (list-globals)

+    mickey>

+This is the REPL, or _read-evaluate-print loop_.
+I'm sure you know what it is.
+Now, let's type some code.

     mickey> (display "Hello, world!\n")
     Hello, world!